Barratry (common law)

 Although it remains a crime in some jurisdictions, barratry has frequently been abolished as being anachronistic and obsolete.

+If barratrous litigation is deemed to be for the purpose of silencing critics, it is known as a strategic lawsuit against public participation (SLAPP).
+Jurisdictions that otherwise have no barratry laws may have SLAPP laws.

 Barratry by country

 Australia

 In Australia, the term barratry is predominantly used in the first sense of a frivolous or harassing litigant.
 The concept has fallen into disuse in Australia.

 New South Wales

 The offence of being a common barrator was abolished in New South Wales by Section 4A of the Maintenance, Champerty and Barratry Abolition Act 1993.

 Victoria

 The offence of being a common barrator was abolished in Victoria by section 2 of the Abolition of Obsolete Offences Act 1969.

 Canada

-In Canada, barratry, alongside all common law offences except contempt of court, were abolished by the 1953 consolidation of the Criminal Code.
+In Canada, barratry, alongside all common law offences except contempt of court and contempt of Parliament, was abolished by the 1953 consolidation of the Criminal Code.

 United Kingdom

 England and Wales

 In England and Wales the common law offence of being a common barrator was abolished by section 13(1)(a) of the Criminal Law Act 1967.